 The Four Lenses of Population Aging: Planning for the Future in Canada’s Provinces

-Population aging is one of the most pressing issues facing governments and society today.
-With implications for health care, the economy, and an assortment of other policy areas, confronting this complex reality is increasingly urgent and never more so in the age of COVID-19.
+With its implications for health care, the economy, and an assortment of other policy areas, population aging is one of the most pressing issues facing governments and society today, and confronting its complex reality is becoming increasingly urgent, particularly in the age of COVID-19.
 In The Four Lenses of Population Aging, Patrik Marier looks at how Canada’s ten provinces are preparing for an aging society.
 Focusing on a wide range of administrative and policy challenges, this analysis explores multiple actions from the development of strategic plans to the expansion of long-term care capacity.
 To enhance this analysis, Marier adopts four lenses: the intergenerational, the medical, the social gerontological, and the organizational.
 By comparing the unique insights and contributions of each lens, Marier draws attention to the vital lessons and possible solutions to the challenges of an aging society.

 - Series: IPAC Series in Public Management and Governance